Degoog — Search engines

 }

-When users enable a proxy for search (Settings → General), all engine requests can go through that proxy.
-For your engine to be proxy-correct:
+When users enable a proxy for search, engine requests can go through it.
+For your engine to work with the proxy:

-2. Declare outgoing hostnames.
-Export a named outgoingHosts array of hostname strings (no protocol or path).
-Those hostnames are added to the proxy allowlist so your engine works when the proxy is on.
-Use ["*"] only if your engine fetches from arbitrary user-configured URLs (e.g. RSS feeds).
+2. Export outgoingHosts — array of hostname strings (no protocol or path).
+Those hostnames are added to the proxy allowlist.
+Use ["*"] only if the engine fetches from arbitrary user-configured URLs.

 export const outgoingHosts = ["www.example.com", "example.com"];